benhubert/squeuel/README.md

 What this project is not
 --------------------------
-This is not a JMS implementation.
+This is _not_ a JMS implementation.
 It's intended to be much simpler.

+While it can deal with multiple instances, it is _not_ intended to be used by high performance

+This is _not_ a blazing fast queue.
+Depending on the database performance, on the usage in your application and on the number of workers handling events, it might handle some tens of events per second.
+In some cases even up to 100 events per second, but don't expect much more from it.

-This library does not include any scheduling.
+This library does _not_ include any scheduling.
 It only provides methods for polling a database table.
 It is on the developer using this library, to care about how and how often this polling is performed.